PennRobotics/bci/README.md

 ### Post-Processing
 Noisy output signal is separated into bins with strongest signal determining the active finger.
 Bins are constructed with 1275 ms offset and 4000 ms peak-to-peak distance.
-Separation is performed using the **tukeywin** function (default shape).
+Separation is performed using the **tukeywin** function (default shape) of width 2000 ms.
+Output shape is a **tukeywin** window (0.75), size 5001 ms (formerly blackman, for a2).
-Output shape is a **blackman** window, size 4001 ms, convolved with a delta train aligned with bins.
+This shape is convolved with a delta train centered on each bin.
-Signals were mean-corrected (zero mean) but *not* normalized using standard deviation.
+Signals were mean-corrected (zero mean) and normalized by dividing standard deviation.
+(Normalization was NOT used for a2.)

 ## Project Description